TrellixVulnTeam/Automated-Google-Scholar_HNS6/README.md

 ## Overview

-This project aims to automate downlaoding research-works with Google Scholar.
+This project aims to automate downloading research-works with Google Scholar.
 The process begins with a search of Google Scholar.
 The search results in a list of URLs linking to research-works.
 The URLs are then "scraped" of content such that bibliographic information is captured and, commonly, files containing the content of the research-work are also captured.
 If the content of the research-work cannot be captured automatically, the troublesome URL is flagged for manual handling by the user.

 This project attempts to fail-gracefully during the search of Google Scholar, attempting several different methods to capture Google Scholar search results.
 If no search results can be returned, then an informative error message is displayed.
 This approach was taken as extracting information from Google Scholar is commonly very difficult (Else, 2018; Haddaway et al., 2015; Martín-Martín et al., 2018).